June-Skeeter/EddyPro_API/README.md

 * Group the metadata into blocks of time with uniform (or acceptably similar) settings
 * For each such period create a .metadata file and .eddypro file with time-period specific settings.

-## Part 2: Running Eddypro
+### Running Eddypro

-Create a .eddypro template, either using the GUI, or editing one of the templates included here.
+Create a .eddypro template, either using the GUI, editing one of the templates included here.
 Then call EddyPro to run over a given time period - the API will handle updating the time period specific settings and partitioning the outputs by relevant period.
 Where necessary, the API will separate cospectral inputs/outputs by accordingly.

+## Pending Tasks

+* Enhance documentation
+* Update naming conventions and handling of output files to be more organized and prevent overwriting outputs
+* Put metadata update files in more sensible (site specific) location
+* Time lag optimization
+* Cospectral analysis
+* Setup to use .dat files as well